Tom* sat for the California Bar Exam several times—many (##) times.

 A mental attitude that is useful for the bar exam

-Physical work is half of bar prep.
+The “physical” work of sitting down and moving your hands is half of bar prep.
 The mind is the other half.

 While being a student means being a humble sponge, an “aha” moment for Tom was knowing that come exam day, it’s time to “be arrogant” and go all out.
 Being aggressive overcomes the fear that looms over you.

 Bar preparation can be as BORING as you want or as FUN as you want.
-But you’ll still need to put in the hard work and the smart work, especially if you’re taking the California bar.
+But you’ll still need to put in the hard work and the smart work.

 Leveraging the right tools and resources around him